 The Master of Science degree is the foundational program of the Journalism School.

 Students in the M.S. program are on the street reporting from day one, learning to think critically and act ethically.
-Classes are small, instructors give students intensive feedback and the pass-fail grading policy fosters collaboration.
+Classes are small and instructors give students intensive feedback through a pass-fail grading policy.
 The result: A grounding in the fundamental skills that helps graduates stand out and makes a difference throughout their careers.

 Who Should Apply